MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgContact.md

 The contact's direct reports.
 (The users and contacts that have their manager property set to this contact.)
 Read-only.
 Nullable.
+Supports $expand.
-To construct, see NOTES section for DIRECTREPORTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DIRECTREPORTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDirectoryObject[]